ibm-cloud-docs/cephaas/enable-fusion-services.md

 ## Understanding Fusion services
 {: #about-fusion-services}

-When you enable Fusion services for a cluster, you grant the cluster permission to use storage in the deployment.
+When you enable Fusion services for a cluster, you grant the cluster permission to use storage, backup, and restore capabilities in a cluster.
 This action cannot be undone.

-After Fusion services are enabled, the cluster can access block, file and object storage.

 ## Enabling Fusion services
 {: #enable-fusion-steps}